ak6129/PUI2016_ak6129/HW3_ak6129/CitibikeReview_fb55.md

 ## Cikibike Null Hypothesis project review

 The Null hypotheisis is correctly formulated except you switch between 35 and 35 half the way into the formulation of the Null. decide if the cutodd is 30 or 35.
-The mathematical formulatio of the Null is missing (e.g. H0: T_less35 - T_more35...
+The mathematical formulatio of the Null is missing (e.g. H0: T_less35 - T_more35...)

 The data supports the question.

-If you doenload the data locally with
+If you download the data locally with
 !curl -O 'https://s3.amazonaws.com/tripdata/201512-citibike-tripdata.zip'
 you have to move it to the PUIDATA directory.
 Generally data should be stored separately from code.
+This also prevents me and the TAs from ending with 90 redundant copies of datasets as we grade 90 notebooks!

 The data supports the question.